 The Delaware Outdoor Classroom Network is designed to be a way for teachers, environmental education providers and others to share resources, successes, and solutions to outdoor classrooms and getting students outdoors.

 To join the Network email DAEEonline@gmail.com.

 DAEE is looking to develop this as a self-sustaining effort and we’re looking for ideas.
 Perhaps it should be in the form of an online forum?
-Should it be a map of schools (e.g., St. Anne’s, Caesar Rodney District schools, Jefferson School, Shue-Medill, ASPIRA, etc. ) or other partners that are doing great things with specific areas designated for outdoor learning?
+Should it be a map of schools (e.g., St. Anne’s, Caesar Rodney District schools, Sussex Academy Elementary, Shue-Medill, ASPIRA, etc. ) or other partners that are doing great things with specific areas designated for outdoor learning?
 Maybe a story map with examples presented mostly with pictures but also with info on what has been done and why, what have been the challenges, what have been the lessons learned, etc.?